-The deodorant/anti-perspirants we mention - and all others - have ingredients in them that intentionally and artificially clog our underarm pores to stop us from sweating.
+And that's a good thing.
+The anti-perspirants we mention, and all others, have ingredients that intentionally and artificially clog our underarm pores to stop us from sweating.
 No sweat = less bacteria = less or no odor.
-On top of that, there are synthetic fragrances in them to cover up any remaining stink our bodies may produce.
+That's how they work.
+On top of that, they contain synthetic fragrances to cover up any remaining stink our bodies may produce.
 It’s a brilliant mechanism and very lucrative industry.
-Deodorant/anti-perspirant is now a must-have staple item for everyone past puberty, which makes sense given that stinking to high Heaven is really not socially acceptable anywhere: at work, at the gym, on the train,
+Deodorant/anti-perspirant is now a must-have staple item for everyone past puberty, which makes sense given that stinking to high Heaven is really not socially acceptable anywhere: at work, at the gym, on the train, wherever.

-Our journey through the "Nat-deo Elimination Rounds" goes like this: we forge ahead through the deodorant marketplace and, one-by-one, buy each.and.every.single.damn.brand of nat-deo.
+Our journey through the "Nat-deo Elimination Rounds" goes like this: we forge ahead through the deodorant aisle and, one-by-one, buy each.and.every.single.damn.brand of nat-deo that exists.
 We start with Tom’s purchased at the pharmacy.
-Meh.
+Ok.
 Then we order from Amazon.
 We scour for the best deal.
 Then we shop at Whole Foods.
 We may have some success but alas, $12.00 for two weeks-worth of deodorant isn’t sustainable.
 “Dangit!
 Why is toxin-free living more expensive?” we say.
 And we suffer consequences of using nat-deo:

 By 10am, we stink.